Trudeau says Putin responsible for ‘heinous war crimes’ throughout surprise visit to Ukraine – Nationwide

 Story continues below commercial

-Trudeau said he had “witnessed first-hand the brutality of Russia’s illegal warfare” and stated Russian President Vladimir Putin should face penalties for committing struggle crimes.
+Trudeau said he had “witnessed first-hand the brutality of Russia’s unlawful war” and said Russian President Vladimir Putin must face consequences for committing war crimes.

-“I also witnessed the resilience of Ukrainians as folks rebuild, as people stood even outnumbered eight to one to defend not just their properties however your entire metropolis behind them of Kyiv,” Trudeau stated.
+“I additionally witnessed the resilience of Ukrainians as people rebuild, as individuals stood even outnumbered eight to at least one to defend not simply their homes but all the metropolis behind them of Kyiv,” Trudeau mentioned.

 The Prime Minister then applauded Zelenskyy’s leadership all through the previous two months, calling him an “inspiration.”